intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

      - [Logs and Visualization](#Logs-and-Visualization)

 ## Analytics Zoo Cluster Serving Workflow Overview

 The overall architecture of Analytics Zoo Cluster Serving solution is illustrated as below:

 ![overview](cluster_serving_overview.jpg)

-The Analytics Zoo Cluster Serving high level workflow is illustrated as below.
-It outlined a 3-step "Prepare-Launch-Inference" design principle that applies to either Analytics Zoo Docker users (as shown with the Quick Start example below) or experienced users without Docker.
-Note that the Quick Start example below further simplies the steps so the first time users can get Cluster Serving running within minutes.
+The illustration below outlined a 3-step "Prepare-Launch-Inference" principle.
+The same principle applies regardless if you use Analytics Zoo by a Docker image or not.
+Note that the Quick Start example uses a pre-built Docker image and already provides some preparation work so it looks more simplified than 3 steps.

 ![steps](cluster_serving_steps.jpg)

 ### 1. Install and prepare Cluster Serving environment on a local node: